ktaylor63/southeast/site/content/news/deputy-secretary-bernhardt-announces-more-than-52-million-in-federal-funding-to-bolster-tribal-state-wildlife-conservation-projects.md

 updated: 'August 16th, 2017'
 ---

-**WASHINGTON D.C.** – U.S. Deputy Secretary of the Interior David Bernhardt today announced more than $52 million in funding to Native American tribes and state wildlife agencies through the Tribal Wildlife Grant (TWG) program and the State Wildlife Grants (SWG) program.
+**Washington, D.C.** – U.S. Deputy Secretary of the Interior David Bernhardt today announced more than $52 million in funding to Native American tribes and state wildlife agencies through the Tribal Wildlife Grant (TWG) program and the State Wildlife Grants (SWG) program.
 The funds, which are provided by the U.S. Fish and Wildlife Service, give critical support for a diverse array of species and habitats across the country.

 Under the SWG program, more than $48 million will support imperiled species and habitats listed in approved state wildlife action plans.
 All 50 state and U.S. territorial wildlife agencies have these plans, which proactively protect species in greatest conservation need.
 Projects funded through SWG involve research, monitoring, wildlife surveys, species and habitat management and other activities.